AVJdataminer/Notes/All_notes.md

 #
 #### 21 May 2020
  - clean up github for websites
  - just simple git repo for now

-From AWS marketplace developer ML powered soln
+### From AWS marketplace developer ML powered solution
  - model zoo's
  - transfer learning to adapt current models to specific needs
  - everything built has an api included
  - Plug models into applications

+Example projects:

+ - Mobility Explorer - real time traffic in city using object detetion and

 #### 20 May 2020